Riotous Assemblies Act, 1956: Content of the Act

 Defines the powers of the Minister of Justice, through the Governor-General, to prohibit a publication that promotes the feelings of hostility between the races.
 A notice would be issued in the Government Gazette and newspapers prohibiting the publication and the distribution of the said item.
 That notice would then be sent to the editor of said publication or persons responsible.
 Fourteen days are given for the editor or person to contest the decision in a Supreme Court.
 Penalties for disobeying notice are discussed in Section 2.
 A person could also be banned, after noticed served by the Minister, for seven days from a stated location, removed by police if the person fails to comply, fines and penalties then applied.
-The notice that the Minister could withdraw at their pleasing, and a substance allowance paid to a person out of public funds when removed from an area.
+The notice that the Minister could withdraw at their pleasing, and a substance allowance paid to a person out of public funds when removed.